nest/nest-simulator/doc/userdoc/guides/connection_management.rst

          'weight': [2.0, 2.0, 2.0, 2.0]}

-To update a single parameter of a connection or a set of connections, you can call the :py:func:`.NodeCollection.set` function of the SynapseCollection with the keyword argument ``parameter_name``.
+To update a single parameter of a connection or a set of connections, you can call the :py:func:`~nest.lib.hl_api_types.SynapseCollection.set` function of the SynapseCollection with the keyword argument ``parameter_name``.
 The value for this argument can be a single value, a list, or a ``nest.Parameter``.
 If a single value is given, the value is set on all connections.
 If you use a list to